jesuslc2397/Paper-treatments/README.md

 # Paper-treatments
-This repository contains the scripts used for data analysis and visualization from the experiment performed by Lopez-Cañizares et al.
+This repository contains scripts used for data analysis and visualization from the experiment performed by Lopez-Cañizares et al.